The faculty will explain why GOOD THINGS HAPPEN TO DOCTORS WHO WRITE.

 What Publishers are Looking for — Book Ideas that Sell

 Physicians commonly publish both non-fiction and fiction.
 The faculty will provide an overview and insights for what sells for each of the numerous popular types of fiction and non-fiction works including: trade, textbooks, self-help, thrillers, romance, sci-fi, and children’s.
 The faculty will explain what sells in various genres, and what does not.
 The faculty will explain what now drives the publishing industry and what publishers are most interested in.
 The faculty will provide numerous examples of works of fiction and non-fiction authored by physicians and of successful physician authors.
+Attendees are invited to share their writing ideas with SEAK.

 How to Find the Right Agent